Tuesday, November 21, 2023

 To labour a point from my previous posts, last weekend saw me too heading on a train to a midlands city to watch a sporting event, albeit a different sport and a different city.

-In the last few years, Coventry Rugby Club, under the energetic leadership of Chairman Jon Sharp, have been undergoing something of a renaissance after three decades of decline punctuated by crisis that on more than one occasion threatened to put the club out of business altogether.
+In the last few years, Coventry Rugby Club, under the energetic leadership of Chairman Jon Sharp, has been undergoing something of a renaissance after three decades of decline punctuated by crisis that on more than one occasion threatened to put the club out of business altogether.

 The problem they face in any attempt to get back to the top of English rugby is the obstacles put in the way by the RFU and Premiership Rugby in terms of massive disparities of funding between the two leagues, unequal financial arrangements for any club that does go up, restrictive ground criteria and ever-changing rules about who is promoted.